Digicreon/Arkiv/README.md

 **Backup**
 1. Each configured path is `tar`'ed and compressed, and the result is stored in the dedicated directory.
-2. *If MySQL backups are configured*, the needed databases are dumped and compressed, in the same directory.
+2. *If MySQL backups are configured*, the needed databases are dumped and compressed, in a sub-directory.
 3. *If encryption is configured*, the backup files are encrypted.
 4. Checksums are computed for all the generated files.
 These checksums are useful to verify that the files are not corrupted after being transfered over a network.